 While you might be tempted to go with an older (and cheaper) iPad model, support for those devices will end much sooner.

-The iPad mini 5's upgraded hardware ensures you get the latest features from Apple.
+The iPad mini 5's upgraded hardware ensures you get the latest features from Apple down the road.
 Older devices typically don't get the full version of Apple's latest software due to hardware limitations (and marketing purposes).